Follow me on Twitter for my latest adventures!

 $ (echo "DEVICE - PATH - TYPE FLAGS" && mount) | column -t DEVICE - PATH - TYPE FLAGS /dev/root on / type ext3 (rw) /proc on /proc type proc (rw) /dev/mapper/lvmraid-home on /home type ext3 (rw,noatime)

 Columns 2 and 4 are not really necessary.
-We can use awk text processing utility to get rid of them:
+We can use awk

 $ (echo "DEVICE PATH TYPE FLAGS" && mount | awk '$2=$4="";1') | column -t DEVICE PATH TYPE FLAGS /dev/root / ext3 (rw) /proc /proc proc (rw) /dev/mapper/lvmraid-home /home ext3 (rw,noatime)

 Finally, we can make it an alias so that we always enjoyed the nice output from mount.
-Let's call this alias nicemount:
+Let's call this alias nicemount

 $ nicemount() { (echo "DEVICE PATH TYPE FLAGS" && mount | awk '$2=$4="";1') | column -t; }